 The applications process consists of 2 PARTS:

-Part 1 APPLY to UNIVERSITY
+Part 1: APPLY to the UNIVERSITY

-Part 2 APPLY to ChAD DEPARTMENT
+Part 2 APPLY to the ChAD DEPARTMENT

 - Complete the ChAD Online Application Form to apply for admission to the Department of Child and Adolescent Development.